jcdoll/hltb-millenium-plugin/docs/hltb-api.md

 ## CORS Considerations

-Browser-based requests to the HLTB API may be blocked by CORS.
-Options:
+Browser-based requests to the HLTB API are blocked by CORS.
+Solution:

-1. Test if CORS is enforced (may work in Steam's CEF)
+1. Python backend handles all HLTB requests using `howlongtobeatpy`
-2. Use Lua backend as proxy if needed
+2. Frontend calls backend via `Millennium.callServerMethod()`
-3. Consider alternative APIs (e.g., AugmentedSteam's proxy)
+3. Backend returns JSON data to frontend

 ## Example Implementation